kanbanyte/sepb/assessments/usability.md

 # Executive Summary
 This document is a reflective analysis of the methodology utilised to evaluate the usability of the system.\
-The evaluation is done through having a participant perform actions in the system in a controlled setting, as the product is autonomous much of these tasks are booting up and establishing the system and subsequent powering/shutting down of said system.\
+The evaluation is done through having a participant perform actions in the system in a controlled setting; as the product is autonomous, much of these tasks are booting up and establishing the system and subsequent powering/shutting down of said system.\
-The incorporation of user feedback and performance metrics helped identify areas of improvement and improved the prototype.
+The incorporation of user feedback and performance metrics helped identify areas of improvement and enhanced the prototype.
-With the release of the end product on the horizon the collected and used data from usability testing has been invaluable to the constant improvement to the system.
+With the release of the end product on the horizon, the collected and used data from usability testing has been invaluable to the constant improvement to the system.

 # Usability Tasks
 # Usability Metrics